DrKJeff16/project.nvim/README.md

 > This command will not be available unless you set `log.enabled = true`
 > in your `setup()`.

-The `:ProjectLog` command opens the `project.nvim` log file in a new tab, which can be exited by pressing `q` in Normal Mode.
+The `:ProjectLog` command toggles the `project.nvim` log file in a new tab, which can be exited by pressing `q` in Normal Mode.

-If a `[!]` is supplied at the end of the command (i.e. `:ProjectLog!`), then it'll close any instance of a previously opened log file, if found.
-Otherwise nothing will happen.

 > [!TIP]
 > _See [_`log.lua`_](./lua/project/utils/log.lua) for more info_.